 This full-year course encompasses the Alberta Program of Studies for Chemistry 20, Chemistry 30 as well as the Chemistry AP curriculum.
 The Chemistry AP course framework includes two essential components; science practices and course content.
 The science practices describe what a student should be able to do while exploring course concepts.
 Specifically, the course content encompasses four big ideas; Scale, Proportion, and Quantity, Structure and Properties, Transformations, and Energy.
 Prerequisite: Science 10, Math 10C and teacher recommendation

 This full-year course covers the Alberta Program of Studies for Physics 20, Physics 30 and the content from the Physics 1 AP curriculum.
 Specifically, students taking this course will cover topics in Mechanics, Electromagnetism, and Atomic & Nuclear Physics.
+Students who already have Physics 20 credits may enroll in this course and begin at the end of Term 1.
 Prerequisite: Science 10, Math 10C and teacher recommendation

 This enriched program covers the Alberta Program of Studies for Social Studies 20-1 and 30-1, as well as additional outcomes from the AP European History curriculum.
 Students will study the cultural, economic, political and social developments that have shaped Europe from 1450 to the present.
 Additionally, students will analyze texts, visual sources and other historical evidence, and write essays expressing historical arguments.
 Prerequisite: Social Studies 10-1 with teacher recommendation.